Game Board Mark I

 The first step in designing the board was trying to figure out the size.
 Since the robots turned out to be around four-inches at their largest dimension, I decided the board size should consist of a 12×12 grid of five-inch squares laid out on eighth-inch plywood.

 With the help of some metric conversions, a chalk line, and some luck we managed to lay out a grid of magnetic tape.
 The board was further divided into nine pieces of 4×4 squares, this was to make assembling and transporting the board easier.

 All the board pieces, assembled.

 The next step was to design and print the board with all the elements on it.
 I started by recreating a classic RoboRally board from scratch (with some modifications) so that it would be high resolution enough to be printed in the ~5×5 square feet needed.
 Since the bots had trouble climbing over the joints between the board pieces, printing the board on vinyl helped smooth out the bumps.
 My first attempt at designing a board left the vinyl a little too small, but it was big enough to test and tune the the bots on it and play a few test games.

-Tuning the bot wheel speeds for the board.
+tuning the bot wheel speeds on the board.

 Testing the bots on the the game board.